alyssabchew/solo-project/README.md

 - Core idea: lifestyle/nutrition tracking app
     - Connect to a nutrition API
     - Text box for users to search for food items
-    - Add food to individual days/meals?
+    - Add food to individual days/meals? (not implemented)
 - Secondary idea:
     - Allow users to set RECIPES
         - Combine foods into saved recipes for users to re-add later